tezos/tezos-mirror/docs/introduction/howtouse.rst

     tezos-client get balance for alice

 Please preserve the JSON file.
-After each reset of Zeronet or when Delphinet test network is replaced by a test network for the next protocol, you will have to reactivate the wallet.
+It will be necessary in order to reactivate the wallet when migrating between test networks, e.g., from one protocol to the next, or in the event the test network is reset.

 Please drink carefully and don't abuse the faucet: it only contains 30,000 wallets for a total amount of ꜩ760,000,000.